Why is Georgia O’Keeffe famous?

 What was Georgia O’Keeffe like?

-Georgia O’Keeffe was a strong, assertive, and fiercely independent woman who deliberately cultivated a mysterious, brooding personality to accentuate the glamour and allure of her art.
-Rejecting traditional expectations for women of her time, she lived a mostly eccentric, bohemian lifestyle, and was considered one of America’s great feminist icons for her ability to achieve such success in what was then a very male-dominated art scene.
-This obsession with maintaining personal independence could make her quite demanding and self-centered, however, and O’Keeffe was something of a loner, a fact best personified by the many decades she spent living as a reclusive widow in the New Mexico desert.
+Georgia O’Keeffe was a strong, assertive, and fiercely independent woman who deliberately cultivated a mysterious, brooding personality to increase the glamour and allure of her art.
+Rejecting traditional expectations for women of her time, she lived a mostly eccentric, bohemian lifestyle, and was considered one of America’s great feminist icons for her ability to achieve great success in what was in her time a very male-dominated art scene.
+This obsession with maintaining personal independence could make her quite demanding and self-centered, however, and O’Keeffe was something of a loner, personified by the many decades she spent living as a reclusive widow in the New Mexico desert.

 O’Keeffe’s 22-year marriage to Alfred Stieglitz was by far the most important relationship of her life, though frequently tense and troubled.
 In many ways, it was simply a business partnership that had turned romantic — the much older Stieglitz was fascinated by O’Keeffe’s art, and O’Keeffe’s career benefited greatly from the famous photographer’s management of her career.
 The strong personalities of the two celebrities frequently clashed, however, and near the end of his life Stieglitz was openly cheating on his wife, prompting her to flee to New Mexico for months at a time.
 O’Keeffe’s anxiety over the relationship would eventually culminate in a nervous breakdown that left her incapacitated for nearly two years.

 O’Keeffe’s sex life and sexuality remain the source of much controversy.
 Though most observers seem to agree that a large number of her paintings are quite obviously supposed to resemble female genitalia, O’Keeffe herself vehemently denied this was the case, with her feminist defenders attacking such interpretations as sexist and Freudian.
 Others have argued this apparent fascination with vaginal shapes may have represented some manner of repressed homosexuality or bisexuality in the artist, though there exists little hard evidence that O’Keeffe was ever romantically involved with women.
 A similar amount of controversy surrounds her late-life interest in younger men, particularly her long relationship with personal assistant Juan Hamilton (b.
 1946), to whom she wound up leaving her estate.